What’s inside all those masks?

 When the pandemic started, a team of NIST scientists began studying how well different cloth mask materials filter particles.
 But although their initial research showed that tightly woven cotton fabrics filter most efficiently, their work was conducted in a lab with dry air and using pre-pandemic standards for measuring mask filtration.

 “Those methods don’t incorporate what I consider to be real-world conditions,” says Christopher Zangmeister, a research scientist at NIST who led the study.
 So he and his colleagues changed their approach.
-In their work, published in the journal ACS Applied Nano Materials, they made new measurements under 20 percent relative humidity.
+In their work, published in the journal ACS Applied Nano Materials, they made new measurements at 99 percent relative humidity.
 That’s similar to the humidity generated by a person’s breath.

 The scientists tested 32 different kinds of cloth, humidifying two-layer swatches of each before putting them in front of a pipe that exhaled air that contained salt particles about the same size as those contained in human breath.
 Then they counted the number of particles that made it through.